 Having a workforce that can flex up or down depending on your market dynamics creates some much-needed business agility.
 And when you’re competing against large companies with more funding and resources, this flexibility can help to level the playing field.

-That said, there are nuances to managing temporary labor.
-There are compliance risks to mitigate and supplier costs to negotiate, both of which threaten to cut into your benefits.
+That said, there are nuances to managing a contingent workforce.
+There's risk mitigation when it comes to compliance and supplier costs to negotiate, both of which threaten to cut into your benefits.
 And, as your business grows to new geographies and new labor regulations are put into place over time, the complexities can become too much to handle.
 Without the right tools, processes and expertise, it’s difficult to truly use it to your competitive advantage.

 Outsourcing the management of your contingent labor program to a Managed Services Provider (MSP) has significant advantages for growing companies.
-We talked about some of this in a recent blog post, including allowing you to better predict hiring needs, mitigate risks and create operational efficiencies.
+We talked about some of this in a recent blog post, including better predicting hiring needs, improving risk management and creating operational efficiencies.